A fortnightly newsletter on applied creativity, imagination, ideas and innovation in business.

 Hello and welcome to another issue of Report 103, your weekly newsletter on creativity, imagination, ideas and innovation in business.

-As always, if you have news about creativity, imagination, ideas, or innovation please feel free to forward it to me for potential inclusion in Report103.
+As always, if you have news about creativity, idea innovation or invention please feel free to forward it to me for potential inclusion in Report103.
 Your comments and feedback are also always welcome.

 Information on unsubscribing, archives, reprinting articles, etc can be found at the end of this newsletter.

 I expect you are familiar with multitasking: the ability to perform more than one task simultaneously.
 Managers who like to overwork their employees love multitasking.
 They assume that if their employees are performing three tasks simultaneously, they'll work three times as fast.

 The logic in that assumption is so thoroughly flawed, it is hard to believe that intelligent managers accept it without question.
 Perhaps they are too desperate to improve employee productivity.

 1. No one can actually perform several tasks simultaneously.
 Rather they quickly switch from one task to the other.
 Hence, all things being equal, multitasking should be no faster than monotasking (that's my own word, incidentally).

 2. Bearing in mind point 1, it would seem that a person would require a certain amount of time to switch from one task to the other.
 Even if that time is tiny, it would add up after numerous switches from task to task.
 This would suggest that multitasking is actually slower than monotasking.